FlorianCassayre/master-project/notes/documentation/front-proof.md

 At the proof tree level:
-* Cancel the last step: in case the user made mistake, this command restores the proof state to its original prior to the last step.
+* Cancel the last step: in case the user made mistake, this command restores the proof state to its original state prior to the last step.

 Moreover, the following should also be possible (but are not currently implemented):